Kolozsvár Ghetto: History

 Hungarian Prime Minister Miklós Kállay, who had been in office from 1942, had the knowledge and the approval of Hungarian Regent Miklós Horthy to seek secretly at negotiating a separate peace with the Allies in early 1944.
 Hitler wanted to prevent the Hungarians from turning against Germany.
 On 12 March 1944, German troops received orders by Hitler to capture critical Hungarian facilities.

 Hitler invited Horthy to the Palace of Klessheim, near of Salzburg, on 15 March.
 As both heads of state conducted their negotiations at the Schloss Klessheim, German forces quietly marched from Reichsgaue of the Ostmark into Hungary.
 The meeting served merely as a German ruse to keep Horthy out of the country and to leave the Hungarian Army without orders.

 Negotiations between Horthy and Hitler lasted until 18 March, when Horthy boarded a train to return home.
 On 19 March, the occupation of Hungary began.

 When Horthy arrived in Budapest, German soldiers were waiting for him at the station.
-Horthy was told by Jagow that Hungary could remain sovereign only if he removed Kállay for a government that would co-operate fully with the Germans.
+Horthy was told by Dietrich von Jagow, the German minister-plenipotentiary that Hungary could remain sovereign only if he removed Kállay for a government that would co-operate fully with the Germans.
 Otherwise, Hungary would be subject to an undisguised occupation.
 Horthy appointed Döme Sztójay as prime minister to appease German concerns.

 On March 27, Nazi troops started their occupation of Kolozsvár.
 On May 3, the ghettoization of Kolozsvár Jews began, and was completed within one week.